voyeg3r/dotfiles/rcfiles/vim/wiki/vim-regexes.md

 leave it as it is.

 Very magic mode is activated using `\v`.
-This one’s pretty important, since it makes the regex mostly perl-compatible, so most of what you’re probably used to will work just fine.
-Unfortunately, you can’t make it the default – it’s argued that this would cause compatibility problems between scripts (much like the ‘magic’ option mentioned above, but oh, well…).
+This one’s pretty important, since it makes the regex mostly `perl-compatible`, so most of what you’re probably used to will work just fine.
+Unfortunately, you can’t make it the default – it’s argued that this would cause compatibility problems between scripts (much like the 'magic' option mentioned above, but oh, well…).

 Nomagic and Very nomagic modes are set with `\M` and `\V` respectively.
 Their effect is turning almost all special regex symbols into ordinary ones unless